marcushuewitt/ClassNotes/Class01/README.md

 ## Objectives

 * Introduce Basic Computer Architecture and Command Line interface
+* Provide an introduction to application development and the role of programming and programming languages.
 * Introduce and install Git and GitHub
-* Provide an introduction to application development and the role of programming and programming languages.
-* Introduce Python (and the Anaconda Edition we'll be using)
-* Introduce VSCode editor
-* Develop your first program
 * Create a GitHub account and join the Team Repos for this class.
 * Clone the class repos into your project.
 * Practice staging, committing, pushing and pulling project changes.
-* Complete Assignment #1 and Quiz#1.
+* Complete Assignment #1
+* Commit your first Journal entry

 # Accessing Course Content

 All content for this course is available via GitHub.